Lorttexwolf/Man/README.md

 - 8 - DoUpdateAmmo
 - 9 - Empty

+Single
+BurstDelay
-Single BurstDelay //How long to charge until shooting
+//How long to charge until shooting

+Int32
+BurstShotCount
-Int32 BurstShotCount //How many bullets are shot in sequence
+//How many bullets are shot in sequence

+Int32
+ShotgunBulletCount
-Int32 ShotgunBulletCount //How many bullets are shot ALL AT ONCE
+//How many bullets are shot ALL AT ONCE

+Int32
+ShotgunConeSize
-Int32 ShotgunConeSize //Adjust maximum cone size of bullet spread
+//Adjust maximum cone size of bullet spread

+Int32
+ShotgunBulletSpread
-Int32 ShotgunBulletSpread //How tight do the bullets stay together
+//How tight do the bullets stay together

+Single
+SpecialChargeupTime
-Single SpecialChargeupTime //(expand this)
+//(expand this)

+Single
+SpecialCooldownTime
-Single SpecialCooldownTime //(expand this)
+//(expand this)

+Single SpecialSemiBurstCountTimeout
-Single SpecialSemiBurstCountTimeout //(expand this)
+//(expand this)

+Single
+Sentry_StartFireDelay
-Single Sentry_StartFireDelay //How long it takes until the sentry begins shooting a target
+//How long it takes until the sentry begins shooting a target

+Single
+Sentry_RotationSpeed
-Single Sentry_RotationSpeed //How quickly a sentry will rotate towards a target
+//How quickly a sentry will rotate towards a target

+Single
+Sentry_DetectionMaxRange
-Single Sentry_DetectionMaxRange //How far away a sentry will aim at a target
+//How far away a sentry will aim at a target

+Single
+Sentry_DetectionMaxAngle
-Single Sentry_DetectionMaxAngle //How much the sentry will rotate to get a target
+//How much the sentry will rotate to get a target

+Boolean
+Sentry_FireTowardsTargetInsteadOfForward
-Boolean Sentry_FireTowardsTargetInsteadOfForward //(expand this)
+//(expand this)

+String
+name
-String name //internal name, not displayed anywhere
+//internal name, not displayed anywhere

+Boolean
+internalEnabled
-Boolean internalEnabled //Is this usable by the client?
+//Is this usable by the client?

+UInt32
+persistentID
-UInt32 persistentID //Used in GameData_PlayerOfflineGearDataBlock_bin.json
+//Used in GameData_PlayerOfflineGearDataBlock_bin.json

 ## GameData_BigPickupDistributionDataBlock_bin

+List
+Headers
+//Unused

-List Headers //Unused
+List
+Blocks

-List Blocks //Contains settings for key items such as batteries, turbines and Babies
+//Contains settings for key items such as batteries, turbines and Babies

+Int32
+SpawnsPerZone
-Int32 SpawnsPerZone //How many of these will spawn in a zone
+//How many of these will spawn in a zone

+BigPickupSpawnData
+SpawnData
-BigPickupSpawnData SpawnData //Contains ItemID and Weight
+//Contains ItemID and Weight

+UInt32
+ItemID
-UInt32 ItemID //(expand this)
+//(expand this)

+Single
+Weight
-Single Weight //(expand this)
+//(expand this)

+String
+name
-String name //internal name, not displayed anywhere
+//internal name, not displayed anywhere

+Boolean
+internalEnabled
-Boolean internalEnabled //Is this usable by the client?
+//Is this usable by the client?

+UInt32
+persistentID
-UInt32 persistentID //(expand this)
+//(expand this)

 ## GameData_ChainedPuzzleDataBlock_bin

-List Headers //Unused

-List Blocks //Contains alarm settings such as what scans to use and how enemies spawn

-String PublicAlarmName //Text displayed when looking at doors typically

-Boolean TriggerAlarmOnActivate //Should enemies spawn

-UInt32 SurvivalWaveSettings //persistentID from GameData_SurvivalWaveSettingsDataBlock_bin.json

-UInt32 SurvivalWavePopulation //persistentID from GameData_SurvivalWavePopulationDataBlock_bin.json

-Boolean DisableSurvivalWaveOnComplete //Should enemies stop spawning

-Boolean UseRandomPositions //(expand this)

-Single WantedDistanceFromStartPos //How far away the inital scan is

-Single WantedDistanceBetweenPuzzleComponents //How far to spread scans out

-ChainedPuzzleComponent ChainedPuzzle //Contains PuzzleType

-UInt32 PuzzleType //persistentID from GameData_ChainedPuzzleTypeDataBlock_bin.json

-Boolean OnlyShowHUDWhenPlayerIsClose //(expand this)

-UInt32 AlarmSoundStart //(expand this) Pulls from "GTFO\GTFO_Data\StreamingAssets\GeneratedSoundBanks\Wwise_IDs.cs"

-UInt32 AlarmSoundStop //(expand this) Pulls from "GTFO\GTFO_Data\StreamingAssets\GeneratedSoundBanks\Wwise_IDs.cs"

-String name //internal name, not displayed anywhere

-Boolean internalEnabled //Is this usable by the client

-UInt32 persistentID //(expand this)
+List
+Headers
+//Unused

+List
+Blocks//Contains alarm settings such as what scans to use and how enemies spawn

+String
+PublicAlarmName
+//Text displayed when looking at doors typically

+Boolean
+TriggerAlarmOnActivate
+//Should enemies spawn

+UInt32
+SurvivalWaveSettings
+//persistentID from GameData_SurvivalWaveSettingsDataBlock_bin.json

+UInt32
+SurvivalWavePopulation
+//persistentID from GameData_SurvivalWavePopulationDataBlock_bin.json

+Boolean
+DisableSurvivalWaveOnComplete
+//Should enemies stop spawning

+Boolean
+UseRandomPositions
+//(expand this)

+Single
+WantedDistanceFromStartPos
+//How far away the inital scan is

+Single
+WantedDistanceBetweenPuzzleComponents
+//How far to spread scans out

+ChainedPuzzleComponent
+ChainedPuzzle
+//Contains PuzzleType

+UInt32
+PuzzleType
+//persistentID from GameData_ChainedPuzzleTypeDataBlock_bin.json

+Boolean
+OnlyShowHUDWhenPlayerIsClose
+//(expand this)

+UInt32
+AlarmSoundStart
+//(expand this) Pulls from "GTFO\GTFO_Data\StreamingAssets\GeneratedSoundBanks\Wwise_IDs.cs"

+UInt32
+AlarmSoundStop
+//(expand this) Pulls from "GTFO\GTFO_Data\StreamingAssets\GeneratedSoundBanks\Wwise_IDs.cs"

+String
+name
+//internal name, not displayed anywhere

+Boolean
+internalEnabled
+//Is this usable by the client?

+UInt32
+persistentID
+//(expand this)

 ## GameData_ChainedPuzzleTypeDataBlock_bin

+List
+Headers
+//Unused

-List Headers //Unused
+List
+Blocks

-List Blocks //Contains scan types for alarms
+//Contains scan types for alarms

+String
+Prefab
-String Prefab //Pulls from your mom
+//Pulls from your mom

+String
+name
-String name //internal name, not displayed anywhere
+//internal name, not displayed anywhere

+UInt32
+persistentID
-UInt32 persistentID //Used in GameData_ChainedPuzzleDataBlock_bin.json
+//Used in GameData_ChainedPuzzleDataBlock_bin.json

 ## GameData_CommodityDataBlock_bin

+List
+Headers
+//Unused

-List Headers //Unused
+List
+Blocks

-List Blocks //Currently unused
+//Currently unused

+String
+PublicName
-String PublicName //(expand this)
+//(expand this)

+eCommodityType
+Type
-eCommodityType Type //(expand this)
+//(expand this)
 - 0 - LiquidSample
 - 1 - Data
 - 8 - Artifact
 - 9 - PhysicalSample

+eCommodityPackSize
+PackSize
-eCommodityPackSize PackSize //(expand this)
+//(expand this)
 - 3 - Small
 - 4 - Medium
 - 5 - Large

+UInt32
+Item
-UInt32 Item //(expand this)
+//(expand this)

+ePlayfabCurrency
+PlayfabCurrency
-ePlayfabCurrency PlayfabCurrency //(expand this)
+//(expand this)
 - 7 - CurrA
 - 8 - CurrB
 - 9 - CurrC

+Int32
+PlayfabCurrencyValue
-Int32 PlayfabCurrencyValue //(expand this)
+//(expand this)

+String
+name
-String name //internal name, not displayed anywhere
+//internal name, not displayed anywhere

+UInt32
+PersistentID
-UInt32 persistentID //(expand this)
+//(expand this)

 ## GameData_ComplexResourceSetDataBlock_bin

+List
+Headers
+//Unused

-List Headers //Unused
+List
+Blocks

-List Blocks //(expand this)
+//(expand this)

+Complex
+ComplexType
-Complex ComplexType //(expand this)
+//(expand this)
 - 5 - Mining
 - 6 - Service
 - 7 - Tech

+SubComplex
+PrimareSubComplexUsed
-SubComplex PrimareSubComplexUsed //(expand this)
+//(expand this)
 - 0 - Refinery
 - 1 - Storage
 - 2 - DataCenter